S6: Using Innovation, Evidence and AI to Improve Safety and Outcomes

 Stream: Safety

-Part One: Can OpenAI Help Improve the Quality of Information and thus Care Provided to Patients in the Perinatal Period
+Part Three: Can OpenAI Help Improve the Quality of Information and thus Care Provided to Patients in the Perinatal Period

 This session aims to explore the marked variation in information shared with patients with regards to their health and health care options.
 This review specifically focuses on information shared in the perinatal period, regarding options for birth and Induction of Labour.
 Patient Information Pamphlets (PIPs) from Local Health Districts across NSW were analysed for information provided, showing significant disparities reflective of post code dependent access to information.
 The NSW and UK Birth Trauma inquiries have specifically marked a failure of appropriate provision of information as an issue which requires immediate attention.
 We compare individual NSW PIPs to state-wide examples such as that of QLD Health, and a comprehensive example formulated by the use of Open AI.
 The results of this review highlight the importance of equal and fair access to patient information regardless of location, and the use of Open AI to improve the provision of health information.